Alectene/fakestagram/README.md

 - [x] User stays logged in across restarts.
 (1pt)
 - [x] User can log out.
 (1pt)
 - [x] User can view comments on a post.
 (3pts)
 - [ ] User can add a new comment.
-(5pts) (App crashes after clicking on a commenr, still trying to figure out how to fix it)
+(5pts) (App crashes after clicking on a comment, still trying to figure out how to fix it)

 The following **bonus** features are implemented: